robert-warneke/github-cards/README.md

 ### Usage:

-To generate a card for one of your repositories, use the following URL:
+To generate a GitHub Repo Card for one of your repositories, use the following URL:

 ```
 https://my-github-cards.vercel.app/api/github-repo-card?user=USERNAME&repo=REPOSITORY&theme=THEME